-Benny Lewis - The Irish Polyglot
+Interview of the week : Benny Lewis the Irish Polyglot

 Benny’s specialty is learning languages quickly using his very own language hacking techniques and having a positive attitude focused on success.
 He’s currently fluent in 8 languages and has learned a total of 11 through what he calls “missions” to learn a new language in 3 months while staying in the country.
 He was nice enough to answer our questions.